blokks/legacy-docs/src/content/supported-browsers/which-browsers-are-supported.md

 url = "https://www.apple.com/safari/"
 +++

-You can use Blokks with most modern browsers like Chrome, Edge, Internet Explorer, Firefox and Safari.
+Blokks works on modern browsers like Chrome, Edge, Internet Explorer, Firefox and Safari.
 We support the two most recent versions of these browsers.
-Although browsers are automatically upgraded to future versions, you can download the most recent ones:

 We test Blokks in all supported browsers, and we'll fix bugs that affect those.
-If you use Blokks on an older or unsupported browser, it doesn't necessarily mean that Blokks won't work, but if it does, there may be [noticeable issues]({{< relref "known-issues.md" >}}).
+If you use Blokks on an older or unsupported browser, it doesn't necessarily mean that Blokks won't work, but there may be [noticeable issues]({{< relref "known-issues.md" >}}).

 <span class='note'>Please note that Blokks requires JavaScript and cookies to be enabled.</span>